 It can also be served raw as tori sashimi, with a ponzu dipping sauce of dashi, shoyu, vinegar and yuzu citrus.
 Most commonly, it’s just yakitori skewered (middle left), grilled and served with tare or shio salt.

-Aichi’s Nagoya cochin, Akita’s Hinai dori and Kagoshima’s Satsuma jidori are nationally famous prized breeds, but every prefecture - with the seeming exception of Tokyo - has its own local speciality.
+Aichi’s Nagoya cochin, Akita’s Hinai dori and Kagoshima’s Satsuma jidori are nationally famous prized breeds, but every prefecture - with the seeming exception of Tokyo - has its own local specialty.